sirixdb/sirixdb.github.io/rest-api.md

 Keycloak can be set up as described in this excellent [tutorial]( https://piotrminkowski.wordpress.com/2017/09/15/building-secure-apis-with-vert-x-and-oauth2/).

+1. Open your browser.
+URL: http://localhost:8080
+2. Login with username "admin", password "admin"
-1. Go to `Clients` => `account`
+3. Go to `Clients` => `account`
-2. Change client-id to "sirix"
+4. Change client-id to "sirix"
-3. Make sure `access-type` is set to `confidential`
+5. Make sure `access-type` is set to `confidential`
-4. Go to `Credentials` tab
+6. Go to `Credentials` tab
-5. put the `client secret` into our [configuration file]( https://raw.githubusercontent.com/sirixdb/sirix/master/bundles/sirix-rest-api/src/main/resources/sirix-conf.json).
+7. put the `client secret` into our [configuration file]( https://raw.githubusercontent.com/sirixdb/sirix/master/bundles/sirix-rest-api/src/main/resources/sirix-conf.json).
 Change the value of "client.secret" to whatever Keycloak set up.
-6. Regarding Keycloak the `direct access` grant on the settings tab must be `enabled`.
+8. Regarding Keycloak the `direct access` grant on the settings tab must be `enabled`.
-7. Our user-roles are "create" to allow creating databases/resources, "view" to allow to query database resources, "modify" to modify a database resource and "delete" to allow deletion thereof.
+9. Our user-roles are "create" to allow creating databases/resources, "view" to allow to query database resources, "modify" to modify a database resource and "delete" to allow deletion thereof.

 ### Start SirixDB HTTP-Server Keycloak-Container using docker-compose
 This first creates a local SirixDB HTTP-Server image and then starts the Docker container.
 Thus it'll need some time to download the dependencies.